 If you are upgrading to NSX 6.3.3 the NSX Controller cluster must contain three controller nodes.
 If it has fewer than three you must add additional nodes before starting the upgrade.
 See "Deploy NSX Controller Cluster" in the NSX Installation Guide for steps to add controller nodes.

-Plan to upgrade all NSX Managers that are connected to vCenter Server systems that use the same SSO server (including vCenter Server systems in Enhanced Linked Mode).
+Plan to upgrade all NSX Managers that are connected to vCenter Server systems using the same SSO server (including vCenter Server systems in Enhanced Linked Mode) in the same maintenance window.
 If you cannot, see https://kb.vmware.com/kb/2127061 for a workaround.

 Verify that you have a current backup of the NSX Manager, vCenter and other NSX components.
 See NSX Backup and Restore.